Kazakhstan national football team: AFC member (1992–2002)

 In the second and final round of qualification, Kazakhstan came last in the group.
-Their only victory was on October 18, 1997, when they beat the United Arab Emirates 3–0 at home.
+Their only victory was on 18 October 1997, when they beat the United Arab Emirates 3–0 at home.
 Kazakhstan drew three other games – all at home (versus Uzbekistan, Japan and South Korea).

-In the first round of Asian qualifying, Kazakhstan were placed in Group 6 alongside Iraq, Nepal and Macau.
+In the first round of Asian qualifying for the 2002 FIFA World Cup, Kazakhstan were placed in Group 6 alongside Iraq, Nepal and Macau.
 All games in the group were to be held in Almaty, Kazakhstan, after Nepal failed to organise matches in Kathmandu in March 2001.
 After an Iraqi protest, the first three games for each team were moved to Baghdad, Iraq.

 Kazakhstan started off well in Baghdad by beating Nepal 6–0 with two goals by Oleg Litvinenko on 12 April, and Macau 3–0 two days later.
-On 16 April they held Iraq to a 1–1 draw in front of 50,000.
+On 16 April they held Iraq to a 1–1 draw in front of 50,000 spectators.
 Ruslan Baltiev put the Kazakhs in front in the 6th minute and Abdul-Wahab Abu Al-Hail equalised with a penalty in the 31st.

 In Almaty Central Stadium, Kazakhstan beat Nepal 3–0 with two goals by Maksim Igorevich Shevchenko on 21 April.
-Two days later they beat Macau 5–0, Dmitriy Byakov and Igor Avdeyev scored two each after a goalless first half.
-The final game on 25 April saw a 1–1 draw against Iraq in front of 25,000.
-Litvinenko put Kazakhstan ahead in the 32nd but Iraq equalised ten minutes later.
+Two days later they beat Macau 5–0, Dmitriy Byakov and Igor Avdeyev each scored twice after a goalless first half.
+The final game on 25 April saw a 1–1 draw against Iraq in front of a 25,000-strong crowd.
+Litvinenko put Kazakhstan ahead in the 32nd minute but Iraq equalised ten minutes later.
 Despite being level on points, Iraq advanced on goal difference mainly due to a 9–1 victory over Nepal.